comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap3_3outputFiles.rst

 ============

 Writing the result files is done according to the user’s choice in *main.xml* input file of the current test (see section :ref:`Sec:input:main`).
 For each run, the results are recorded in the specified folder **ECOGEN/results/XXX/** where XXX is the test case *name*.
 One can select the following format:

 - *GNU*: Format in ASCII, results are given in column.
-- *XML*: VTK file format (ASCII or binary).
+- *VTK*: VTK file format (ASCII or binary).

 The result files are placed within the **ECOGEN/results/XXX/datasets/** subfolder and their names follow the rules: